redhat-developer/odo/docs/getting-started.md

 #### Running Minishift

-If you don't have a local development cluster, get started by running Minishift:
+If you lack a local development cluster, Minishift provides the easiest way of getting started:

 ```console
 $ minishift start